TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 30/1 Samuel 30.28.md

 ---

-and to them that were in Aroer, and to them that were in Siphmoth, and to them that were in Eshtemoa,
+and to those who were in Aroer, and to those who were in Siphmoth, and to those who were in Eshtemoa,